databyss-org/databyss/README.md

 ### `yarn sync-versions`

 This updates the versions of all of the workspaces sub-packages to match the version in the root-level `package.json`.
 Run this after bumping the version.
 See [CONTRIBUTING](CONTRIBUTING.md) for more about versioning.

+### `yarn build`

+This command is used during deploy and will have no effect if run locally.

+### `yarn start`

+This command is used during deploy and will have no effect if run locally.